Minnie Royal Cherry Tree

 Minnie Royal Cherry Tree Information and Care

-The Minnie Royal cherry trees are beautiful, compact deciduous fruit tree.
-Spring time brings a flush of tiny white blossoms, followed by summer fruit.
-Planting a Minnie Royal cherry tree is a nice choice for the home orchard where soils drain well.
+The Minnie Royal Cherry tree is a beautiful, compact, deciduous fruit tree.
+Springtime brings a flush of tiny white blossoms, followed by Summer fruit.
+Planting a Minnie Royal Cherry tree is a nice choice for the home orchard where soils drain well.
 Plant where Summers are relatively cool.
-Cherry trees can grow as large as 20 feet tall and wide, but can be kept half that size with regular pruning.
+Cherry trees can grow as large as 20 feet tall and wide but can be kept half that size with regular pruning.

 Planting and Watering Cherry Trees

 Plant as close as 10 feet apart and prune trees to be kept short for easy pruning or tall and narrow.
-Plant the cherry tree in well draining soil.
+Plant the cherry tree in well-draining soil.
 Water regularly during the Spring and Summer growing season.
 Deep water once to twice per week until trees establish.
-Reduce irrigation frequency once the whether cools in the Fall.
-Discontinue supplemental irrigation water in the winter while the tree is dormant.
+Reduce irrigation frequency once the weather cools in the Fall.
+Discontinue supplemental irrigation water in the Winter while the tree is dormant.
 Begin watering once the tree leafs out in the Spring.

 How to Fertilize a Cherry Tree